 In addition to grammatical explanations, the notes contain cultural and general information related to the subject or to the setting of the conversation.

-If it helps you to look at the Tagalog (Filipino), by all means do so, but remember to trust your ears rather than your eyes.
+If it helps you to look at the Tagalog, by all means do so, but remember to trust your ears rather than your eyes.
 In the exercises in which you are required to respond in Tagalog, the correct response will be given on the audio.
-Responses and cues to the self-evaluation quizzes and to exercises provided in the online transcripts of the audio lessons as well as in the Key section near the end of the PDF file.
+Responses and cues to the self-evaluation quizzes and to exercises provided in the online transcripts of the audio lessons as well as in the Key section near the end of the PDF file as well as the Key section on the website.

 Near the end of each lesson there is a Conversation for Listening comprehension.
 In each lesson it is usually the last exercise.